DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 #### Shattered (Earth):
-If a Fire transition is used to *enter or exit* a Shattered tile, the Shatter Hazard spreads to all adjacent tiles and the caster takes **6** Earth damage.
+If a Fire transition is used to *enter or exit* a Shattered tile, the caster takes **X** Earth damage, where **X** is the total number of channelled Fire and Earth Mana.

 While on a Shattered tile, the caster becomes:
 - Vulnerable to all damage types.